This is a list of the reading I’ve been doing about sex, relationships, and related topics.

 Mottier, Véronique, Sexuality: A Very Short Introduction (Oxford: Oxford University Press, 2008).
 Like most if not all of the Oxford Very Short Introductions, this book provides a solid starting point for the topic.
 “Sex is a cultural object” and “sexuality is not a natural, biological, universal experience”.
 [May 2015]

 Morris, Desmond, The Naked Woman (London: Random House, 2004).
 A ‘guided tour’ of the female body by a sociobiologist.
 Recent, but has a patronizing and benevolently chauvinistic tone.
 Much info is outdated or inaccurate.
 [For instance, it asserts that belly dancing “began in the harem, where the overlord was usually grossly fat, hopelessly unathletic and sexually bored.
 To stimulate him sexually, his young females would have to squat over his recumbent body, insert his penis and then wriggle their bodies enticingly to bring him to a climax” (at 181).
 You have got to be shitting me.
 And his one source has been called “cringe-worthy”.]
 I gave up.
-Not recommended.
+Avoid.
 [Dec 2015]

 Moore, Thomas, The Soul of Sex (New York: Harper Perennial, 1998).
 A personal philosophy of sexuality, very broadly defined (much of it is really about sensuality).
 Heavily informed by Freud, and in particular the Freudian concept of Eros, the abstract life force that includes the general creative drive.
 Interesting food for thought, but not something I’d take as any kind of authority.
 Discusses, among other things, the poses of Venus.
 [Dec 2015]